higepon/mosh/doc/RELNOTE.md

   - Mosh passes 1200/1210 tests in r7rs-tests.scm from Chibi Scheme.
   - To demonstrate R7RS comformance, we write MNIST demo in R7RS.
 It works both with Gauche and Mosh.

+- Fixnum
+  - Now Mosh has 62bits size Fixnum in 64bits architectures.

 - f64array
   - To support faster matrix operations.
 We introduced f64array which is 2D matrix of double.